How to install and run Claude Code in VS Code

 Login issues - The login opens in your browser.
 If it’s not working, clear browser cookies, try incognito, log in again.

-Anything else — If I didn’t cover your problem here, just screenshot the terminal error and paste it into any AI chat.
+Anything else - Screenshot the error and paste it into any AI chat.
 Ask it to help.
 No shame in that.
-I do the exact same thing every single day.
+I do the same thing every day.
 My entire debugging strategy is asking AI to fix the AI setup.

 Summary

-Oh, and for those of us born before 2000: Cmd+ zooms in the terminal text.
+Oh, and for those of us who appreciate readable font sizes: Cmd+= (or Ctrl+= on Windows) zooms in the whole VS Code window, terminal included.
 Killer feature.